 Bleu de Bresse

-Bleu de Bresse (aka Bresse Bleu) is a milk blue cheese.
-It is made in cylinders weighing from 125 to 500 grams.
-Outside, it has a smooth, off-white rind similar to the rind on Brie and Camembert cheese.
+Bleu de Bresse (aka Bresse Bleu) is a mild blue cheese with a mild, mushroomy aroma and flavour.
+It has a smooth, off-white rind similar to the rind on Brie and Camembert cheese.
 Inside, it is creamy and soft like Brie, almost spreadable, with patches of greenish-blue mould.
-It has…

 Bleu de Termignon